maxdavidson/tribus/README.md

 #### With pre-compiled library:

 1. Include tribus.js (or tribus.min.js) in your HTML file.
-No polyfill required.
 2. Access the global Tribus variable in your code.